 - The replacement of the old SLA batteries with lithium-iron-phosphate.
 The old batteries frankly sucked and constantly sagged in voltage and were heavy.
 I am very happy with the lithium pack.

 - The replacement of the scooter motor with a 1000w 48v hub motor straight out of an e-bike conversion kit.
-The old motor burnt out on me (due to over voltage - It was rated for 36v and I had 48v of batteries and a 48v controller).
+The old motor burnt out on me (it was rated for 36v, 800W and I had 48v of batteries and a 1000W controller).
 I welded a mount for it out of some 1" x .25" bar stock and bolted it down.

 - The replacement of the HDPE steering column support bushing with one made from delrin after my homebrew HDPE cracked.